bondy-io/bondy_docs/docs/reference/configuration/http_api_gateway.md

     "type": "object",
     "required": false,
     "mutable": false,
-    "description": "the HTTP request data and metadata for each request.", "properties": {
+    "description": "The HTTP request data and metadata for each request.", "properties": {
         "id": {
             "type": "string",